Bakersfield Expungement Attorney

 Our Bakersfield Expungement Lawyer Can Help

 If you are interested in sealing your arrest or criminal record, we strongly recommend reaching out to our office to schedule a consultation.
-Attorney Kyle J. Humphrey is available when you need him.
-He will answer your questions and concerns and help you find a legal solution customized to your unique needs.
+Humphrey & Thompson are available when you need them.
+They will answer your questions and concerns and help you find a legal solution customized to your unique needs.

-The Law Offices of Kyle J. Humphrey has the experience and dedication to assist you.
+Humphrey & Thompson has the experience and dedication to assist you.
 We proudly serve the arrested and accused throughout Kern County.